 If you’re looking for some cool hidden gem vacation spots along the East Coast, you’re in the right place!
-There are countless underrated and unique places on the east coast, and I’m going to take you off the beaten path to the very best of them.
+There are countless underrated and unique places on the east coast, and in this guide, guest blogger Polly Clover is going to take you off the beaten path to the very best of them.

 Off-the-beaten-path locations along the East Coast make for an unforgettable vacation.
 It’s an opportunity to escape the crowds of popular tourist destinations like New York and Charleston and enjoy a truly local experience.

 Having lived in 4 States along the eastern coast of the US and done my fair share of road trips up and down the east coast, I’ve found some pretty incredible lesser-known destinations.

 From quaint, quiet towns in Maine and mountains in Vermont to a magical island off of Rhode Island’s mainland and a Bavarian-style city in Georgia, there are many undiscovered locations to suit every kind of traveller.

 One of my top missions when I travel is to find the places we don’t often read about or see on Instagram.